pudly/schmopera-hugo/content/articles/idomeneo.md

 * everyone in this cast sings differently - Meghan's gathered and beautiful, Wally is physically driven, Colin is open and honest (wild), Measha is a mess
 * vague-meaningless/canned wandering across the stage, tormented
 * this production doesn't trust the music
-* Measha stands out - she moves differently, without the taut energy of this cast, making the most volatile character of this opera
+* Measha stands out - she moves differently, without the taut energy of this cast, making the most volatile character of this opera - would have worked if she planted and sang a bit more, but she was ungrounded there, making rookie mistakes
+* Measha's act II aria is the best singing
+* Neptune - "It sings!" - his sound is fab